-The work in the lab is oriented towards the development of biomimetic sensors for environment perception by autonomous systems.
+The work in the lab is oriented towards the development of biomimetic sensors to support intelligent interactions with the environment by autonomous systems.
 This interdisciplinary research is directed at the study of biological sensory systems with the aim of extracting a better understanding of the engineering solutions nature, after a very long evolutionary optimization process, has come up with.
-We maintain that the regions of the design space explored by nature are sufficiently different from the ones explored by human engineers that this approach can function as a source of interesting, new, ideas for engineered systems as well.
+We maintain that the regions of the design space explored by nature are sufficiently different from the ones explored by human engineers that this approach can function as a source of interesting, new, ideas for engineered systems.